 Too extreme of an approach

 Life is all about balance and to me many clean eating books show zero balance.
 I have read about diets that are too extreme or dogmatic for someone trying to make dietary changes.
-Everything you ever loved is cut out and replaced with things you have never even heard of or tried.
+Everything you ever loved is cut out and replaced with food ingredients you have never even heard of or tried.

 One thing that science has proven is that most overweight persons have a food addiction that is equivalent to an alcoholic or a drug user.
 Replacing every piece of food with an all “clean” diet is very radical.
 Trying to set everything into motion from the beginning provokes a high frustration level.
 People are overwhelmed, give up and open a bag of potato chips instead. 😉